d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

-We can construct the input array `X` and the kernel array `K` from the figure above to validate the output of the above implementations of the two-dimensional cross-correlation operation.
+We can construct the input array `X` and the kernel array `K` from the figure above to validate the output of the above implementation of the two-dimensional cross-correlation operation.

 ```{.python .input}